granthgg/Driver-Monitor-System/README.md

 # DRIVER MONITOR SYSTEM
+It aims to enhance road safety by monitoring whether a driver is distracted or drowsy, and alerting the driver accordingly based on an alert meter.

 - This project is an application designed to run on any device to track driver activity.
-- It aims to enhance road safety by monitoring whether a driver is distracted or drowsy, and alerting the driver accordingly based on an alert meter.
 - This project is made using the model trained using YoloV8, Dlib, OpenCV's libraries, etc.
 - This project consist of a Flask based Web App and an Flutter based Android Application to track driver activity from any place.